pirxpilot/plumper/Readme.md

 var fat = 5;
 // polygon is an array of points outlining a polygon that completely encompasses a line var polygon = plumper(polyline, fat);

+// if you're OK with slighly larger number of polygons, but you care about speed var polygon = plumper(polyline, fat, false);
 ```

 # License